shockz09/advicer/README.md

 https://advicer.vercel.app/

 ##
-A Advicer App which gives good and funny advices which are taken from https://api.adviceslip.com/
+<b>A Advicer App which gives good and funny advices which are taken from https://api.adviceslip.com/ <b>

 ##